lyotaa1905/lumnia-legal/README.md

-# molehiya-legal
+# lumnia-legal
-Legal documents for the molehiya Discord bot
+Legal documents for the Lumnia Discord bot